Welcome to the IIC Small Nations Regulators’ Forum (SNRF).

-The SNRF is one of the many positive examples of the IIC’s efforts to cater for all stakeholders in a targeted fashion.
-Its requirement of holding discussions under the Chatham House Rule fosters open debate and in-depth exchanges of views between industry and regulators.
+The SNRF is one of the many positive examples of the IIC’s efforts to cater for all stakeholders.
+Its requirement of holding discussions under the Chatham House Rule fosters open debate and in-depth exchanges of views between regulators.

 We give innovators and regulators a forum in which to explore, debate and agree the best policies and regulatory frameworks for widest societal benefit.